 This input signal provides the timing of the serial interface.
-Instructions, addresses, or data present at serial data input (D) are latched on the rising edge of Serial Clock (C).
-Data on serial data output (Q) changes after the falling edge of Serial Clock (C).
+Instructions, addresses, or data present at Serial Data Input (D) are latched on the rising edge of Serial Clock (C).
+Data on Serial Data Output (Q) changes after the falling edge of Serial Clock (C).

-2.4 Chip Select $(\overline{S})$
+2.4 Chip Select (S)

-When this input signal is High, the device is deselected and serial data output (Q) is at high impedance.
-Unless an internal read, program, erase or write cycle is in progress, the device will be in the standby power mode (this is not the deep power-down mode).
-Driving Chip Select $(\overline{S})$ Low selects the device, placing it in the active power mode.
+When this input signal is High, the device is deselected and Serial Data Output (Q) is at high impedance.
+Unless an internal Read, Program, Erase or Write cycle is in progress, the device will be in the Standby mode (this is not the Deep Power-down mode).
+Driving Chip Select $(\overline{S})$ Low enables the device, placing it in the active power mode.

-After power-up, a falling edge on Chip Select $(\overline{S})$ is required prior to the start of any instruction.
+After Power-up, a falling edge on Chip Select ( $\overline{S}$ ) is required prior to the start of any instruction.